Kenya Concert

 News

-Kenyan Concert Honors Protest Victims as Calls for Change Echo Nationwide
+Kenyan Concert Honors Protest Victims Amid Tax Hike Opposition

-Hundreds of Kenyans gathered at a concert in Nairobi to honor the memory of the over three dozen individuals who lost their lives during recent anti-government demonstrations.
-The protests, which commenced on June 18, aimed at opposing planned tax increases and calling for the resignation of President William Ruto, resulted in the deaths of at least 39 people.
+Hundreds of Kenyans gathered at a concert in Nairobi to honor the memory of the over three dozen individuals who lost their lives during recent anti-government demonstrations against planned tax increases.
+These protests, which began on June 18, aimed to oppose the tax increases and call for the resignation of President William Ruto.
+The demonstrations reportedly resulted in the deaths of at least 39 people.
+[Source needed]

 What's your reaction?